· 9 min read ·

 Common Problems and Fixes

-CAN communication errors after reinstall?
-Nine times out of ten, it’s the terminator block.
-Put it back in, turn the key off for 30 seconds, then re-select your map.
+CAN errors after reinstall?
+It’s the terminator block.
+Almost always.
+Put it back in, key off for 30 seconds, re-select your map.
+Done.

-AP can’t pair after a dealer ECU update?
-Run the complete initial install sequence with the bypass cable.
-The AP will automatically extract and store the updated factory calibration.
+Can’t pair after a dealer ECU update?
+Run the full initial install sequence with the bypass cable.
+AP grabs the new factory calibration automatically.

 Tacoma rear quarter with GFC camper and 37s

-Snapped these photos at the shop with Cameron during the portal axle install — good excuse to document the AP workflow while everything was torn apart.
+Snapped these photos at the shop with Cameron during the portal axle install, a good excuse to document the AP workflow while everything was torn apart.
 Check out the full Trailhunter build or the CBI Covert bumper review for more from this truck.
 Questions?
 Get in touch.